Bojan Krkić: 2010–11 season

 Bojan took the number 9 shirt after Zlatan Ibrahimović moved on loan to A.C.
 Milan.
 The season saw Bojan find himself behind Lionel Messi, Pedro and newly-signed David Villa in the pecking order.
 In the match against Ceuta in the Copa del Rey, Bojan captained Barcelona for the first time in an official match.
 He came off of the bench against Almería to score the sixth and eighth goals in an 8–0 win and later came on against Real Madrid in El Clásico to set up the fifth goal for Jeffrén in the famous 5–0 win.
 In a La Liga match against Real Sociedad, Bojan again came off the bench to score the fifth goal in 5–0 win.
 He scored a crucial league goal from a Dani Alves assist for Barcelona against Sevilla in a 1–1 draw, then marked his 100th league appearance for the Catalan club with a goal against Getafe.

 Roma

 On 22 July 2011, Italian club Roma bought Bojan for a fee of €12 million.
-The sale includes a buyback clause giving Barcelona the option to re-sign Bojan in 2012 or obligatory in 2013, although with the option of Roma paying an additional €28 million to retain the player.
+The sale included a buyback clause giving Barcelona the option to re-sign Bojan in 2012 or obligatory in 2013, although with the option of Roma paying an additional €28 million to retain the player.

 He made his unofficial debut on 3 August 2011 against Vasas in Budapest.
 He scored his first goal from an assist from Daniele De Rossi for Roma against Atalanta on 1 October 2011.
 He made 33 league appearances for Roma in his first season with the club, scoring seven times in total.